wbyoung/jsi/_posts/00-01-04-modules.md

 <aside>
 **Red Flag: Code Duplication**

-We've duplicated the version number now in both the NPM information as well as in the `weather.js` file.
+We've duplicated the version number now in both the npm information as well as in the `weather.js` file.
 Duplication leads to problems down the line as you'll likely forget to make changes to every place that uses that duplicate piece of information.
 We'll later learn how we can avoid this duplication.